 devmode keyword.
 When a snap is in devmode, runtime confinement violations will be allowed but reported.
 These can be reviewed by running

 Because devmode is only intended for development, snaps must be set to strict confinement before they can be published as “stable” in the Snap Store.
 Once an app is working well in devmode, you can review confinement violations, add appropriate interfaces, and switch to strict confinement.

 Parts define what sources are needed to assemble your app.
-Parts can be anything: programs, libraries, or other needed assets.
-We’ll deal with libraries and other assets later, so for now we just have one part: the offlineimap source code.
+Parts can be anything: programs, libraries, or other needed assets, but for now, we’re only going to use one part: the yt-dlp source code.

 python setup.py bdist_wheel without errors.
 If either of these are not true, please consult the setuptools documentation.